kevintruong/data-engineering-knowledge-base/aws-solution-architecture-practice-quiz.md

 DynamoDB global tables are ideal for massively scaled applications with globally dispersed users.
 In such an environment, users expect very fast application performance.
 Global tables provide automatic multi-master replication to AWS Regions worldwide.
 They enable you to deliver low-latency data access to your users no matter where they are located.

 - ✅: "DynamoDB with Global Tables and Multi-Region Replication" is the correct answer.
 - ❌: "EC2 instances with EBS replication" is incorrect.
 There is no such thing as EBS replication.
 You could build your own database stack on EC2 with DB-level replication but that is not what is presented in the answer.
 - ❌: "S3 with Cross Region Replication" is incorrect.
 S3 is an object store not a multi-master database.
 - ❌: "RDS with Multi-AZ" is incorrect.
 RDS with Multi-AZ is not multi-master (only one DB can be written to at a time), and does not span regions.

 **References:**

 https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/GlobalTables.html

-dynamodb/

 ## Quiz 39: Your company is starting to use AWS to host new web-based applications.
 A new two-tier application will be deployed that provides customers with access to data records.
 It is important that the application is highly responsive and retrieval times are optimized.
 You’re looking for a persistent data store that can provide the required performance.
 From the list below what AWS service would you recommend for this requirement?**

 - [ ] RDS in a multi-AZ configuration

-- [ ] ElastiCache with the Redis engine
+- [x] ElastiCache with the Redis engine

 - [ ] Kinesis Data Streams